Wentril/kubernetes_workshop/course.md

 They isolate an application and its dependencies from both the host machine and other containers.

-**The Problem Containers Solve** - "It works on my machine!" - Containers ensure that an application runs the same way regardless of where it's deployed, solving issues related to environment differences. (or they should in ideal world)
+**The Problem Containers Solve** - "It works on my machine!" - Containers ensure that an application runs the same way regardless of where it's deployed, solving issues related to environment differences. (at least in an ideal world)

 ### Containerization vs Virtualization